Haunted, Unmarked Quaker Graves?

 The Quaker Lot

-Looking through the fence, past Minot Enclosure in Concord, NHThough I’d been to Old North Cemetery before, I hadn’t noticed the odd, open field in the back of the Minot Enclosure.
+Though I’d been to Old North Cemetery before, I hadn’t noticed the odd, open field in the back of the Minot Enclosure.
 That field has just a few markers, and one of them reminded us of a bunker marker.

-It’s indicated by the arrow, and the Friends’ (Quaker) marker is in the oval.
+The arrow indicates it, and the Friends’ (Quaker) marker is in the oval.
 That part of the cemetery is separated from the Minot Enclosure by a cast iron fence (with a break in it) and a chain-link fence topped with barbed wire.

 To reach the Quaker burial lot, you’ll exit Minot and walk through the main Old North Cemetery, to where the Quaker Lot begins.
 (It’s not fenced off from the main cemetery.)